23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 It’s a great visual cue for the consumer so they don’t leave the website without carrying out the purchase.
 Remember that people are easily distracted.

 Include your company’s phone number at the top of every page.
 Make it big and bold so consumers can’t miss it.
 In fact, you might want to use a Hello Bar for this.
-Let your mobile customers call you direct from the top bar.
+Let your mobile customers call you directly from the top bar.

 hello bar call now